andrewfryzel/Computer-Graphics/README.md

 # Computer-Graphics
-### Projects implementing various computer graphics principles
+Projects implementing various computer graphics principles

-### Each assignment's results can be found in it's respective "Report" pdf.
-These reports contain detailed solutions and analysis.
-### With the exception of "Procedurally Generated Terrain" each assignment contains the solution source code.
+Each folder, with the exception of "Procedurally Generated Terrain" contain the following files:

+"Report_...": Detailed solutions and analysis of the problem assignment.
+"Main": The solution source code.